 You should stop caring about the opinions of others it leads to you doubting your ability to make decisions for yourself because when you start listening to everybody, you stop listening to yourself.

-7. We are all going to die alone
+7. We are all going to leave this earth alone

-Most importantly, you should stop caring about what people say because you came to this world alone, and (not to sound grim but…) you will die alone.
+Most importantly, you should stop caring about what people say because you came to this world alone, and (not to sound grim but…) you will get to the end of your life.

 How you choose to live your life is entirely up to you, but you have to remember that the longest/closest relationship you will ever have is the one you have with yourself.